artemsheludko/flexible-jekyll/_posts/2020-07-05-can-transceiver.markdown

 bus and its network topology, check out the CAN bus introduction guide I wrote for the Queen's Formula team [here](https://github.com/qfsae/Q20/blob/master/CAN/docs/can.pdf).
-Section 1 covers the basic of CAN from both software and hardware implementation perspectives.
+Section 1 covers the basics of CAN from both software and hardware implementation perspectives.
 If you are interested in the the use of differential amplification to produce the differential signal and the benefits of differential signalling in general, check out a brief <a href="../assets/img/CT/report.pdf"